kernelcrash/dragon-rom-and-floppy-emulator/README.md

 Assuming you have presented a disk, if you press NEXT, then do a DIR again (or power off/on the Dragon) then you should get a directory listing of the 2nd disk you copied to the dragon directory and so on.
-PREV can be used to go to the previos disk image.
+PREV can be used to go to the previous disk image.

-It's not a bad idea to power the stm32f4 board seperately so you can power off/on the dragon when necessary without resetting the stm32f4 board to its first disk image (ie. make sure GND is connected from the Dragon to the stm32f4 board, but leave +5V disconnected).
+It's not a bad idea to power the stm32f4 board separately so you can power off/on the dragon when necessary without resetting the stm32f4 board to its first disk image (ie. make sure GND is connected from the Dragon to the stm32f4 board, but leave +5V disconnected).
 Given that you can intermix .rom and disk image files